0x1CA3/GoAhead-IPCAM-XSS-and-RCE/README.md

     GoAhead IPCAM Camera Exploit
 </h1>
 <p align="center">
-	An exploit and demonstration on how to exploit a Client Side Stored XSS vulnerability in https://anonstress.com.
+	An exploit for an XSS vulnerability I found in the GoAhead webserver.
+I also decided to re-write and add an exploit for the RCE vulnerability that was discovered by other security researchers for this webserver.
 </p>

 <p align="center">